zulip/zulip/tools/droplets/README.md

 In order for the script to work, the GitHub user must have:

 - forked the [zulip/zulip][zulip-zulip] repository, and
-- created an ssh key pair and added it to their GitHub account.
+- created an SSH key pair and added it to their GitHub account.

 (Share [this link][how-to-request] with students if they need to do these steps.)

-The script will stop if it can't find the user's fork or ssh keys.
+The script will stop if it can't find the user's fork or SSH keys.

 Once the droplet is created, you will see something similar to this message: